Clapham College: Grammar School from 1945-1975

-In April 1945, the school returned to Clapham and became a voluntary aided Grammar School under the 1944 Education Act.
+In April 1945, the school returned to Clapham and became a voluntary aided Grammar School under the Education Act 1944.
 The school was partially funded by the local authority and also the RC dioceses.
 The preparatory department came to an end.
-Pupils who had passed the Eleven Plus were entered and assigned to two parallel streams - A and Alpha - which continued from the first form through to the fifth.
+Pupils who had passed the Eleven Plus were entered and assigned to two parallel streams – A and Alpha – which continued from the first form through to the fifth.
 In the sixth form, streams were defined by subject.
 At this time the School had around 350 pupils (in 1950 there were 338 boys on the roll).
 It was one of only two Catholic grammar schools in south London.
 Although the school had been founded by a religious order and some of the teachers were brothers, most were lay persons.
 However, until 1970, when Mr C. Pocock took over as headmaster from Br.
 Peter (P. Nolasco), the Head had always been a brother.